menu

 Demographics

-The population of Gilmanton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.00% of adults in Gilmanton have a bachelor's degree or even advanced degree.
+The education level of Gilmanton citizens is very high relative to the national average among all cities (21.84%): 37.00% of adults in Gilmanton have a bachelor's degree or even advanced degree.

 The per capita income in Gilmanton in 2022 was $45,677, which is middle income relative to New Hampshire, and wealthy relative to the rest of the US.
 This equates to an annual income of $182,708 for a family of four.